shinyeone/ye1esther/README.md

 👋 Hi there!

-:rocket: I'm CS student @ Johns Hopikins University, with background in financial economics and business.
+:rocket: I'm CS student @ Johns Hopikins University, with background in finance and entrepreneurship.
-:sparkling_heart: My passion is to become a software developer and a professional in technology product management.
+My passion is to become a software developer and a professional in technology product management.

 # Skills 👩🏻‍💻